nxadm/rakudo-pkg/README.md

 * [What about packages provided by Operating Systems?](#what-about-packages-provided-by-operating-systems)

 ## Introduction
-rakudo-pkg offers native packages of [Rakudo Perl 6](https://perl6.org/).
-We follow upstream closely, so packages are built for every Rakudo release.
+`rakudo-pkg` offers native packages of [Rakudo Perl 6](https://perl6.org/).
+We follow upstream closely, so they are built for every Rakudo release.
 Most of the time, they should arrive on the same day the Rakudo sources are released.

-For those users (and System Administrators) that prefer to build their own Rakudo packages, rakudo-pkg can be used as a build framework.
+For those users (and System Administrators) that prefer to build their own Rakudo packages, `rakudo-pkg` can be used as a build framework.
 Because Docker containers are used when creating native Linux packages, any platform running Docker can be used a host, including MacOS and Windows machines.

-rakudo-pkg aims to provide small self-contained (no dependencies, no files outside /opt/rakudo-pkg), pre-compiled native OS packages that can be used on user's computers, servers and --very importantly-- containers.
+`rakudo-pkg` aims to provide small self-contained (no dependencies, no files outside `/opt/rakudo-pkg`), pre-compiled native OS packages that can be used on user's computers, servers and --very importantly-- containers.
 Therefor, only Rakudo and the Zef package manager are provided.
 From a security point of view, we like to create the builds in the open: the packages are created and